-Represents USD 1,592.4 million against the senior bank facility Tranche I, USD 688.2 million against the senior bank facility Tranche II and USD 595.3 million against senior bank facility Tranche IV.
-The repayment of Tranche I began from December 2010 and will end in December 2025.
+Represents USD 1,514.41 million against the senior bank facility Tranche I, USD 657.12 million against the senior bank facility Tranche II and USD 568 million against the senior bank facility Tranche V. The repayment of Tranche I began from December 2010 and will end in December 2025.
 The repayment of Tranche II began from June 2011 and will end in December 2025.
-The repayment of Tranche IV began from December 2013 and will end in December 2025.
+The LIBOR based Tranche IV is refinanced and fully paid during the year and replaced with Tranche V under SOFR (secured overnight financing rate).
+The repayment of Tranche V will begin in June 2023 and will end in December 2033.